 The specific information items in the Query Response field of the GAS Initial Response frame or GAS Comeback Response frame are generated using the fields as described in 8.4.5.7 (Neighboring Network Information Response element).

-The responding STA sets the Status Code filed in the NNI Query element to the following values, based on the result obtained from RLSS for the Query Response;
+The responding STA sets the Status Code field in the NNI Query element to the following values, based on the result obtained from RLSS for the Query Response;

 0 ("Successful") to indicate the successful response with the the associated NNI Response information in the subsequent fields.